unfoldingWord-dev/electron/docs/development/Electronite/LinuxBuildNotes.md

 git clone https://github.com/electron/build-tools ~/.electron_build_tools && (cd ~/.electron_build_tools && npm install)
 ```

+- note 32-bit builds for Linux no longer supported.

 ### Build Electronite
 #### Build x64
 - get the Electronite source code for branch (this can take many hours the first time as the git cache is loaded):